 The report identified best practices for drug disposal in compliance with the SUPPORT Act.
 These included staff education on controlled substances and disposal, prescription drug counts performed by hospice employees to determine if controlled substances are being used properly, use of lock boxes to limit access to controlled substances in situations where diversion is suspected to be a risk, use of at home disposal products, having a witness for the disposal of unused controlled substances, and consistent documentation of the drug disposals.

-For more information on hospice drug disposal laws and regulations, please contact Jason E. Bring or Mary Grace Griffin.
+For more information on hospice drug disposal laws and regulations, please contact Jason E. Bring.